zama-ai/fhevmjs/docs/sdk/getting_started.md

 ### Browser

 To use the library in your project, you need to load WASM of [TFHE](https://www.npmjs.com/package/tfhe) first with `initFhevm`.
-Then, you ca instantiate an instance.

 ```javascript
 import { BrowserProvider } from "ethers";